sciactive/nymph/README.md

 - Nymph is part of [2be on Twitter](http://twitter.com/2be_io).
 - Bug reports, questions, and feature requests can be filed at the [issues page](https://github.com/sciactive/nymph/issues).
 - You can directly [email Hunter Perrin](mailto:hunter@sciactive.com), the creator of Nymph.
-Note that your message may be accidentally caught by the spam filter.